Home » Drilling Problems » Lost Circulation Material In Drilling

 Granular Lost Circulation Material

-This type of lost circulation material has a chunky shape and is prepared in a range of particle sizes.
-Granular LCM is added to drilling fluid in oil & gas wells and pumped downhole to assist in delaying the loss of mud into fractures or highly permeable formations.
+This lost circulation material is chunky and prepared in various particle sizes.
+Adding granular LCM to drilling fluid in oil & gas wells will assist in delaying the loss of mud into fractures or highly permeable formations.

 Actually, granular Lost Circulation Material should be insoluble and inert to any drilling mud system in which it is utilized.